-Didn’t get the batch number at the restaurant, but this dram was well integrated.
+Didn’t get the batch number at the restaurant, but this was well integrated.
 Complex and interesting for a pechuga for sure.
 Hard to pick out notes.
 Aromas of brown sugar agave slightly savory notes of chicken gravy and black pepper.
-Taste is sweet like peaches, palate of stewed peppers, braised agave jam, orange blossom.
-Agree with razorbackmike that it is THICC – like gravy.
-Finish is lengthy and pleasant with notes of agave and smokey peppers.
+Taste is sweet like peaches, of stewed peppers, braised agave jam, orange blossom.
+Agree with razorbackmike that it is thick stuff.
+Pleasant lengthy finish with notes of agave and smokey peppers.
 Delicious.
-Persistently distracting me from the table.Nov 26, 2019
+Persistently distracting me from the dinner.

 I do not recall batch and bottle, but it was very interesting and unique to say the least.
 About $55.
 Couldn’t really find anything appropriate enough to mix it with either.

 Sweet first attack on tongue.
 Unique funky notes on nose translate well to the palate: pickled and seeded feta-stuffed jalapeno, in pickled radish brine, familiar agave white peppers and overcooked green beans giving way to a lime zest peppermint aftertaste.
 Really different for sure!
 Two too many left turns for my palate.
 Points for being one of the most unique tasting mezcals.
 Tasted it a year ago, but would give it another try seeing all these shining reviews.

 PM02, 111/268, 44.3% abv

 This was my least favorite 5 Sentidos when I first tried it, and now 4 months later from my closet, is up there with the best.
 It was just too… grapefruit-pithy.
 Even though I prefer this one neat, friends loved the palomas made with this.